-The graduate programs in Applied Human Nutrition draw on several perspectives in applied human nutrition, including those from the behavioural, biological, and social sciences and spans all age groups in its focus on the role of nutrition in health and well-being.
+The graduate program in Applied Human Nutrition draws on several perspectives in applied human nutrition, including those from the behavioural, biological, and social sciences and spans all age groups in its focus on the role of nutrition in health and well-being.

 The AHN faculty have expertise in broad areas, including:

-In addition, AHN faculty collaborate closely in interdisciplinary research with other faculty in the Department.
+In addition, AHN faculty collaborate in interdisciplinary research with other faculty in the Department and those outside of the Department and University.
 Expertise is in such fields as:

 To determine if your research interests are compatible with those of one or more of the department's graduate faculty please see their research pages, or have a look at the University's graduate programs related to nutrition.
-It is useful to contact faculty prior to your application to discuss shared interests and to mention these in your statement of research interest.
+We strongly recommend that you contact faculty prior to your application to discuss shared interests and to include these in your statement of research interest.

 What our Grads are Doing